z1

 A Place Where Robots Are a Godsend

 Believe it or not, there are places on this good Earth where both the citizenry and their leaders are cheering on robots into all manner of factories to take on any and all available work.
-There’s no anguish, no hand wringing, no torment about a jobless future for humanity.
+There’s no anguish, no hand-wringing, no torment about a jobless future for humanity.

 There are places where robots are a godsend.

 And they are not where you’d most expect to find them, like Japan or in Korea with millions of retirees and old-age homes stuffed to the rafters; or in Taiwan with the same aging story, plus Taiwanese youth nipping off permanently to China for jobs.
 No, the outcry for more robots is much further west, way west.
-No place on the planet is cheering on robots as is eastern Europe, which could well become a factory automation model for Japan, Korea, Taiwan or everywhere else, for that matter.
+No place on the planet is cheering on robots as is Eastern Europe, which could well become a factory automation model for Japan, Korea, Taiwan or everywhere else, for that matter.

 The northerly part of eastern Europe, that clutch of countries squashed between Belarus-Ukraine-Romania and Austro-Germany—most notably Hungary, the Czech Republic, Slovakia, and Poland—has a population problem.
 Immigration is the most prominent one for now.
 That’s why there are so many Polish construction workers in Paris, Czech auto mechanics in Berlin, and Hungarian machinists in Vienna.